Frequently Asked Questions

 Our clinic is a calm, quiet space thoughtfully designed for children, young people and families.
 We only see one family at a time, so there’s no busy waiting room, which can often be a very overwhelming environment.

-Families are welcome to make a cup of tea or coffee when they arrive and we have a range of toys, as well as fidget and sensory supports available, so children can feel comfortable and regulate in their own way.
+Families are welcome to make a cup of tea or coffee when they arrive and we have a range of toys, as well as fidget and sensory supports available, so children and young people can feel comfortable and regulate in their own way.

-Below is a short video if you or your child or young person would like to see more:
+Below is a short video if you would like to see more:

 10. Is there parking available?